-Professor Granata aims to raise public awareness about the role that Universities should play in the 21st century: to provide an environment of social cohesion; to create the conditions for human development; and to strength participation in cultural life.
+At the Univertsity of Toronto he also leads The Toronto School Initiative and the 3D Gutenberg Lab.
+Professor Granata speaks regularly on the future of education.
+His aim is to raise public awareness about the role that Universities should play in the 21st century: to provide an environment of social cohesion; to create the conditions for sustainable development; and to strength participation in cultural life.